tsuttive/projectISP/README.md

-# Renovate program #
+# Renovate Program #

-I start to renovate my friend game because i see when he present his game, it's sound fun but he don't done this game project so I like to renovate it by the way I like.
+I started to renovate my friend's game because it looked fun when he was playing it.
+Unfortunately, he no longer works on the project so I renovated the game to the way I wanted it to be.

 ### How to install ###
  1) Install `python` in your computer.